felixge/sqlbench/README.md

 $ go get -u github.com/felixge/sqlbench
 ```

+Alternatively you can download a binary from the [release page](https://github.com/felixge/sqlbench/releases).

 ## Examples

 Below are a few one-liners to get you started.
 They assume you're running sqlbench from the directory of a clone of this repo.